-Most leadership programmes are generally designed to hone the cognitive and behavioural skills of leaders with the implicit assumption that this would ultimately translate into high performance.
+Most leadership programs are generally designed to hone the cognitive and behavioral skills of leaders with the implicit assumption that this would ultimately translate into high performance.
 Leaders are accordingly called on to develop traits like self-awareness, self-regulation, and empathy, for example, all of which require deep self-reflection and introspection to assimilate into a person’s being.
-While cultivating such values are important, when we asked people to look back on these programmes, most reported not seeing a marked change in leadership caliber.
-As one executive put it, “Without years of dedicated efforts, how can you transform a person’s character or behavioural traits?
-And can you really measure and assess if leaders are embracing and internalising these personal traits and styles?
-In theory yes, but in reality it’s hard at best.”
+While cultivating such values are important, when we asked people to look back on these programs, most reported not seeing a marked change in leadership caliber.
+As one executive put it, “Without years of dedicated efforts, how can you transform a person’s character or behavioral traits?
+And can you really measure and assess if leaders are embracing and internalizing these personal traits and styles?
+In theory, yes, but in reality, it’s hard at best.”
 In the end, millions of dollars were often spent, excitement was initially generated, but real leadership change did not set in.

 Pillar One: Focus on acts and activities

 Blue ocean leadership, in contrast, is action-based, just as strategy is.
 It focuses on what acts and activities leaders need to do to provide a leap in motivation and business results driven by people, not on who they need to be.
 It’s the difference between being asked to be motivating versus being asked to provide those you lead with real-time feedback and best practice lessons that internally motivate and guide those you lead to up their game while feeling valued.

 The summation of these acts and activities is the leadership equivalent of a company’s strategic profile only here the aim is the development of a compelling leadership profile grounded in actions that are easy to observe, measure, and are directly linked to performance.
 This difference in emphasis has an important consequence for the time and resources needed to bring about a change for high performance.
 It is markedly easier to change a person’s acts and activities than their values, qualities, or behaviors.